RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 * **Limited:** tokens can be narrowed to allow only the access required by the use case.
 * **Random:** tokens are not subject to dictionary types or brute force attempts that might be made with simpler passwords that users need to remember or enter periodically.

-## I have commited to the remote repo but I am not listed as a "contributor", why?
+## I have committed to the remote repo but I am not listed as a "contributor", why?

 The two main reasons may be: